muhammadhasan01/muhammadhasan01/README.md

 ### Hi there 👋

-I am Hasan a Final Year Informatics Student at Institut Teknologi Bandung.
+I am Hasan, a Final Year Informatics Student at Institut Teknologi Bandung.
 I like doing programming and learning Software Engineering.

 :zap: Some of my Competitive Programming profiles: